kaby76/lsp-types/README.md

 It is based on [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) and [StreamJsonRpc](https://www.nuget.org/packages/StreamJsonRpc/), and modeled from [Microsoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/).
+This library allows one to access the information in the LSP message calling parameters in a natural manner using a C# class.
+Type checking is performed by the StreamJsonRpc and Newtonsoft.Json libraries for fields that may be missing a value.

 The reason I wrote this is because
 I found that Microsoft's library is geared too closely to the LSP client for Visual Studio 2019.
 It is missing major pieces and